-- If there is something that Austrians take quite seriously is punctuality.
+- If there is something that Austrians take pretty seriously is punctuality.
 It shows disrespect if you are late.
 This carries to the trains too, which are the epitome of punctuality; they’re always on time.

 - The Austrians hold themselves to high standards in almost every aspect of life.
 They are very hard workers.
 In social situations, they place importance on good manners and polite behavior.

 - Greetings are formal.
 A quick, firm handshake is the traditional greeting.
 Maintain eye contact during the greeting.
 Some Austrian men, particularly those who are older, may kiss the hand of a female.
 A male from another country should not kiss an Austrian woman’s hand.
 Women may also kiss men, but men never kiss other men.